iPaper/ipaper.github.io/pages/flipbook/integration/query-string-parameters.md

 ```html
 http://catalogs.company.com/Brochure/?ipforward_YourParameter=x
 ```
-Would result in external links decorated with your parameter: `YourParameter=x`
+Would result in external links getting decorated with your parameter: `YourParameter=x`

 You can use the `ipforward_` prefix with any parameter you want.
-If someone follows a link within your Flipbook, the ipforward is stripped, so only your parameter is retained in the link.
+If someone follows a link within your Flipbook, the `ipforward_` is stripped, so only your parameter is retained in the link.
 And you can of course add multiple parameters:
 `?ipforward_YourParameter=x&ipforward_YourOtherParameter=y`